simonzalan/vitmav45-nagyhazi/README.md

 # vitmav45-nagyhazi

+*We are going to have a post on twitter about the Project and the Course.

 This repository has been created to store files and notes of our team project related to the university course "Deep Learning a gyakorlatban Python és LUA alapon (BMEVITMAV45)".

 Team name: 	Ch1cken_run